Meghan Markle and Prince Harry Arrive at Windsor Castle Ahead of Royal Wedding

 Meghan Markleand Prince Harryarrived to Windsor Castle for their wedding rehearsal on Thursday, marking the first time the future husband and wife have been seen since their last public engagement in April.

-The American star was photographed flashing a smile through the window to the throngs of fans lining the streets and was fittingly sporting a cream blouse, sartorially keeping with the wedding theme.
-The beaming bride also flashed her engagement sparkler and what appeared to be diamond earrings glittered around her face.
+The American star was photographed flashing a smile through the window to the throngs of fans lining the streets and was fittingly sporting a cream silk blouse by Tuxe ($280), sartorially keeping with the wedding theme.
+The beaming bride also flashed her engagement sparkler and diamond and white gold earrings by Birks ($12,000) glittered around her face.

 The bride and groom reportedly arrived to Windsor Castle for a scheduled meeting with Queen Elizabeth II over tea.